S572396/buzzline-06-sruiz/README.md

 # buzzline-06-ruiz
+## Project 6-7 Final
 # by SANDRA RUIZ

 ## This project will work with 1,000 people data in csv and gather data for a visualizaitons with bar charts for sex as x and y categories, average age, sex counts,and top 10 occupations by sex.
+Results will be in logs and in 3 bar charts.

 ## Provided form Base Template:
 ## Task 1.
 Use Tools from Module 1 and 2